Living in Stoke-on-Trent

 Overview

 The Potteries — six towns united with ceramic heritage, Alton Towers nearby, and affordable living.
-Located in West Midlands, Stoke-on-Trent has a population of approximately 252,374 residents, making it a large city by UK standards.
+Located in West Midlands, Stoke-on-Trent has a population of approximately 252,374 residents, making it a large parish by UK standards.
 The primary postcode area is ST1.

 Stoke-on-Trent sits within West Midlands and is well connected to neighbouring areas.
-The local property market is at the entry-level end of the spectrum, with a median price of £162k that is 42% below the West Midlands average of £279k.
+The local property market is at the entry-level end of the spectrum, with a median price of £140k that is 51% below the West Midlands average of £289k.
 The area has a above average crime rate compared to similar areas.

 Key facts about Stoke-on-Trent